Yellow-legged Gull Larus michahellis

 © P. Stewart

 This adult or near-adult Yellow-legged Gull was trapped at Throckmorton Landfill as long ago as 1990.
 Note the relatively dark shade of grey of the upperwing, with a strongly contrasting white trailing edge.
 Pattern of primary tips with more extensive black than in argentatus Herring Gull and closer to argenteus.
 Black on six primaries and a complete black band on p5.
-The evident head-streaking during December is unusual.
-Also, the dusky marks in the tail and wing-coverts may result from discolouring to a considerable extent but, together with a white mirror on p10 but no mirror on p9, may indicate that this individual is a sub-adult.
+'Classic' michahellis are white-headed in winter but by no means all individuals are classic.
+Fine head-streaking (but not spots or blotches) are quite regular in the immediate post-moult period, September - November, and may persist later into the winter on some individuals (and is normal on the form 'lusitanius' from western Iberia).
+The dusky marks in the tail and wing-coverts may result from discolouring to a considerable extent but conceivably this individual is 'sub-adult'.

 | Laughing |